derrumbe/Ruse/README.md

 ## Release History
 * 0.2 (in Progress):
    * Redesign of interface to make it more consumer friendly
+   * Addition of a new research technique (in process)
 * 0.1
    * Android code checking in (finally)
 * 0.0.1